 Element 2 funding is to provide SEN support that is additional to or different from the support that most other children get.
+SEN support is also for children who used to have help through School Action and School Action Plus.

 The local authority provides Element 2 funding for schools it is responsible for.
 The local Schools Forum agrees the formula that determines the amount of money the school gets.
-The Education and Skills Funding Agency provides Element 2 funding for academies and free schools.
+The Education Funding Agency provides Element 2 funding for academies and free schools.
 Element 2 funding is also part of schools' delegated budget.

-Government guidance says schools should provide up to the first £6,000 of additional or different support for those children who need it, including those with an Education, Health and Care plan.
+Government guidance says schools should provide up to the first £6,000 of additional or different support for those children who need it, including those with an Education, Health and Care plan (or a Statement of Special Educational Need).
 This does not mean that the school will spend £6,000 on every child with SEN. Sometimes schools use funds to help groups of children.
 Some children will need less help - and some children may need more.